uxking/tf-demo/README.md

 ```
 At a minium, modify the `main.tf` file and change the value for `current-public-ip` in the `module ec2-instance`.
 Use your public IP address or choose a more open CIDR block, otherwise you will not be able to ssh to the box.

-Also you must modify the `bucket-name` value passed in the `module s3-bucket` and `module ec2-instance`.
+Also you must modify the `bucket-name` value passed to `module s3-bucket` and `module ec2-instance`.
 Bucket names must be unique across all of AWS.
+Search for the following values in `main.tf`.
 ```
 current-public-ip = "<your public ip>" bucket-name = "<your bucket name>"
 ```
 You can also modify any of the variables and names passed in to suit you.
 Perhaps you don't want use "tf-demo" as the key pair name, or you want to use a different region, CIDR block, etc...
-You should be able too customize the deployment to needs.
+You should be able to customize the deployment to your needs.

-For our example the "bucket-name" is "tf-demo-2020" and our "keypair-name" is "tf-demo".
+_For our example the **"bucket-name"** is **"tf-demo-2020"** and our **"keypair-name"** is **"tf-demo".**_

 Once you have made your modifications, you should be ready to deploy.
 1. Run the ansible playbook to create a key pair for the EC2 instance.